martoe/gradle-svntools-plugin/docs/GeneralConfig.md

 Note: The `svntools.info` and `svntools.version` objects assume that the current Gradle project has been checked out from SVN.
 To retrieve information about other SVN files or workspaces, use the [SvnInfo](SvnInfo.md) resp.
 [SvnVersion](SvnVersion.md) tasks.

+#### SVN credentials

+It isn't a good idea to include usernames and passwords in the build script.
+Instead, add them to the `~/gradle.properties` file:

+    svnUsername = foo
+    svnPassword = bar

+Now, these values can be used within the build script like regular variables:

+    task svnStatus(type: at.bxm.gradleplugins.svntools.tasks.SvnInfo) {
+      username = svnUsername // credentials for the current task only password = svnPassword
+    }

+    svntools {
+      username = svnUsername // credentials for all tasks password = svnPassword
+    }

+Instead of `username = svnUsername`, write `username = findProperty("svnUsername")` to avoid an error if that value doesn't exist.

 ### Example

     apply plugin: "at.bxm.svntools"